Skip to content

 Call 020 8348 5553Call 020 8348 5553

 Rachel Miller is a highly experienced podiatrist specialising in biomechanics who sees many patients for sprained ankles.
 Her clinic, Highgate Podiatry, is in Highgate Village, 14 Pond Square, N6 6BA, London.
-Clinics are held every Sunday, Wednesday and Thursday.
+Clinics are held every Wednesday, Thursday, Friday and Sunday.
 Please contact the clinic for an appointment on 020 8348 5553.
 For the clinic’s address, map and directions see the Contact page and for information about orthotic insoles and biomechanics see the Biomechanics page.

 Links to Services: